NKI-GCF/featureseek/README.md

 order to minimize noise only barcodes that are found on cells more than the `--min_reads` option are analysed.
-To further select the true features two additional options are available.  `--min-cells C` requires the number of cell with that barcode the be at least C. `--reads-per-cell R` requires the average number of reads per (positive) cell to be at least C.
+To further select the true features two additional options are available.  `--min-cells C` requires the number of cell with that barcode the be at least `C`. `--reads-per-cell R` requires the average number of reads per (positive) cell to be at least `R`.

 ## Required data
 The TotalSeq CSV file can be found at the [BioLegend website](https://www.biolegend.com/en-us/totalseq/barcode-lookup).
 Use the